matismyname/Wordcounter-in-C/README.md

 word3 <br />
 word4 <br />

-For example in Linux you can compile the source code with gcc and use the program in the terminal with ./name_of_compiled_program myfile.txt.
+For example in Linux you can compile the source code with gcc and use the program in the terminal with <br /> ./name_of_compiled_program myfile.txt.